 - A. An aftercare plan shall be developed in partnership with the individual before a planned discharge and he or she shall be offered a copy of the plan. - B. The aftercare plan shall include: - 1.
 Services to be accessed following transition/discharge; - 2.
-Activities to sustain the progress made during treatment; and - 3.
-A crisis plan for the individual to follow after transition/discharge, when indicated. - C. A summary shall be formulated that records the most significant information regarding the individual's treatment from the time of first contact until services have ended at the time of the person's discharge from services. - D. The summary shall be completed no later than fifteen (15) working days after the individual's discharge from the organization. - E. The transition/discharge summary shall include the following: - 1.
-Circumstances of the discharge; - 2.
-Presenting issues; - 3.
-Current multiaxial Diagnostic and Statistical Manual of Mental Disorders codes, both written and coded; - 4.
-All significant findings relevant to the person's treatment and recovery; - Course and progress of treatment; - 6.
-Outcomes in relation to the identified issues, goals, and treatment; - 7.
-Recommendations and referrals for further services, if indicated; and - 8.
-A risk assessment describing the course of treatment prior to discharge. - F. When a person served is not participating in a particular service or program, the director of such service or program may discharge the person from the program or the organization only when the following conditions have been met:
+Activities to sustain the progress made during treatment; and - A crisis plan for the individual to follow after transition/discharge, when indicated. - C. A summary shall be formulated that records the most significant information regarding the individual's treatment from the time of first contact until services have ended at the time of the person's discharge from services. - D. The summary shall be completed no later than fifteen (15) working days after the individual's discharge from the organization. - $\hbox{E.} \quad \hbox{The transition/discharge summary shall include the following:} \\$ - Circum stances of the discharge; - 2.
+Presentingissues;